They Didn’t Want a Vendor. They Wanted Ownership.

 The Problem

-They had already selected Nebari, a robust and open source data science platform.
+They had already selected Nebari, a robust and open source ecosystem for deploying AI workflows.
 It could be deployed across major cloud platforms, and had features for role-based access, environment management, and scalability that their team needed.

 But deploying Nebari on Google Cloud Platform (GCP), within their team’s constraints, introduced two massive risks: